LeonardDavid/NetDrift/README.md

 ### Example with OPERATION=TEST

 ```
-bash ./run.sh TEST 0.01 PERRORS 0 MNIST 2 64 ROW CUSTOM 0
+bash ./run.sh TEST 2 MNIST 0.01 PERRORS 0 ROW 64 ROW CUSTOM 0
 ```
-Executes at misalignment fault rates of 1%: MNIST with kernel_size 0 (not needed but required argument) for 2 iterations with data mapped row-wise onto racetrack of size 64 using **`DEFAULT CUSTOM` layer configuration (defined in `run.sh`)** on GPU 0.
+Testing for 2 inference iteration(s) the MNIST dataset at misalignment fault rates of 1%, using kernel of size 0 ROW (not needed but required arguments), racetrack of size 64 (tensor mapped row-wise onto racetrack) and protecting layers are **`DEFAULT CUSTOM` layer configuration (defined in `run.sh`)** on GPU 0.

 ```
-bash ./run.sh TEST 0.1 PERRORS 3 FMNIST 1 64 COL CUSTOM 0
+bash ./run.sh TEST 1 FMNIST 0.1 PERRORS 3 CLW 64 COL CUSTOM 0
 ```
-Executes at misalignment fault rates of 10%: FMNIST with kernel_size 3 for 1 iteration with data mapped column-wise onto racetrack of size 64 using **`DEFAULT CUSTOM` layer configuration (defined in `run.sh`)** on GPU 0.
+Testing for 1 inference iteration(s) the FMNIST dataset at misalignment fault rates of 10%, using kernel of size 3x3 (data mapped clockwise in kernel), racetrack of size 64 (tensor mapped column-wise onto racetrack) and protecting layers are **`DEFAULT CUSTOM` layer configuration (defined in `run.sh`)** on GPU 0.

 ```
-bash ./run.sh TEST 0.1 0.01 PERRORS 3 CIFAR 10 64 MIX 1 5 CUSTOM 0 0.15 0.3
+bash ./run.sh TEST 10 CIFAR 0.1 0.01 PERRORS 3 COL 64 MIX 1 5 CUSTOM 0 0.15 0.3
 ```
-Executes at misalignment fault rates of 10% and 1% (separate runs): CIFAR with kernel_size 3 for 10 iterations with data mapped mixed-wise onto racetrack of size 64 with the **first and fifth layers unprotected** on GPU 0 with a global bitflip budget of 15% and a local bitflip budget of 30%.
+Testing for 10 inference iteration(s) the CIFAR dataset at misalignment fault rates of 10% and 1% (separate runs), using kernel of size 3x3 (data mapped column-wise in kernel), racetrack of size 64 (tensor ideally mix-mapped row-/column-wise onto racetrack) and the **first and fifth layers unprotected** on GPU 0 with a global bitflip budget of 15% and a local bitflip budget of 30%.

 ```
-bash ./run.sh TEST 0.05 PERRORS 3 RESNET 10 64 MIX INDIV 0
+bash ./run.sh TEST 10 RESNET 0.05 PERRORS 3 ACW 64 MIX INDIV 0
 ```
-Executes at misalignment fault rates of 5%: RESNET with kernel_size 3 for 10 iterations with data mapped mixed-wise onto racetrack of size 64 with **each layer at a time unprotected in individual runs** on GPU 0.
+Testing for 10 inference iteration(s) the RESNET dataset at misalignment fault rates of 5%, using kernel of size 3x3 (data mapped anticlockwise in kernel), racetrack of size 64 (tensor ideally mix-mapped row-/column-wise onto racetrack) and **each layer at a time unprotected in individual runs** on GPU 0.

 ### Example with OPERATION=TRAIN
 ```
-bash ./run.sh TRAIN 0.0001 PERRORS 3 FMNIST 1 64 ROW 1 2 CUSTOM 0 10 256 0.001 25
+bash ./run.sh TRAIN 1 FMNIST 0.0001 PERRORS 3 ROW 64 ROW 1 2 CUSTOM 0 10 256 0.001 25
 ```
-Training at misalignment fault rates of 10^(-4): FMNIST with kernel_size 3 with data mapped row-wise onto racetracks of size 64 in which the **first and second layers are unprotected*** on GPU 0.
+Training for 1 loop (not used for training -> use epochs instead) the FMNIST dataset at misalignment fault rates of 10^(-4), using kernel of size 3x3 (data mapped clockwise in kernel), racetrack of size 64 (tensor mapped row-wise onto racetrack) and the **first and second layers are unprotected*** on GPU 0.
 Training parameters are: epochs=10, batch_size=256, learning_rate=0.001, step_size=25.

 ### Troubleshooting
+- if there are errors on Windows when running `bash ./code/cuda/install_kernels.sh`
+    - try changing from CRLF to LF (or vice-versa)

 - If errors during git cloning arise:
     - increase the postBuffer size using `git config --global http.postBuffer 524288000`